How Mads Created Cyber Security Awareness For DTU Biosustain

 The security work in 5 years

 Where does Mads see his security work in 5 years?
 Or where does he hope it will be?
 That was my last question, and it’s easy to see that Mads thinks about the users as a crucial part of cyber security.
 His wish for the future is to get more user involvement in the cyber security work, just as we see designers do in design processes.
-He wants to sit with the users and see how they use different programs and systems so he can communicate and create cyber security strategies that fit the everyday use of IT, instead of the employees having to adapt to policies that don’t fit their daily tasks.
+He wants to sit with the users and see how they use different programs and systems this will make him capable of communicating and creating cyber security strategies that fit the everyday use of IT.

 “We need to think about the human’s needs in everything we do.
 I hope we do this a lot more in 5 years so we really understand the needs and can adapt our cyber security and awareness to those needs.”